 SUBSTITUTION OF PLAYERS

-For Divisions 12U and 10U, substitutions will be allowed ONLY at quarter breaks or to replace an injured player.
-Free substitution will be allowed for 14U.
-All players must participate (play) at least 3 quarters (counting regulation time) unless injured or where rosters do not allow such as 10 for a 10U team or 15 for a 14U team.
-In overtime, substitutions can only be made at the beginning of each overtime period.
-Coaches should take special care to ensure that substitutions are not used as a tactic to delay the match.
-If, in the opinion of the referee, a team is using substitution to delay the match, the referee may allow for extra time in the match and may apply sanctions for such tactics.
-However, it is also the responsibility of the referee to allow any substitution that follows proper procedures
+For Divisions 12U and 10U, substitutions are allowed only at quarter breaks or to replace an injured player.
+Free substitutions are allowed for 14U.
+All players must play at least 3 quarters unless injured or where rosters do not allow.
+During extra time, substitutions can only be made at the beginning of each period.
+Coaches should not use substitutions as a tactic to delay the match.
+If, in the opinion of the referee, a team is using substitutions to delay the match, the referee may allow for additional time and may caution the coach.

-- Any team leaving the field during regulation play will forfeit the game, and the coach will be ejected, thus excusing him or her from the next game.
+- Any team leaving the field during regulation play will forfeit the game, and the coach will be ejected, thus suspending them from the next game.

-- Failure of a team to be ready within 5 minutes of the official kickoff time may constitute a forfeiture as determined by the referee.
+- Failure of the team to be ready within 5 minutes of the kickoff time.

-- If a coach fails to play a player for at least 3 quarters (unless it is due to an injury reported to the referee or tournament committee) in any of elimination, quarter, semifinal, consolation, or final games, a forfeit will be declared.
+- If a coach fails to play a player for at least 3 quarters (unless it is due to an injury reported to the referee or tournament committee) in any knockout game.

-- If a player is determined to be ineligible by the tournament registrar, or participates in a game when that player was suspended, the team will forfeit any games in which the ineligible player participated.
+- If a player or coach is determined to be ineligible for that game, or participates in a game when that player or coach is suspended.

-- Forfeit shall occur if a team lacks a coach.
+- If a team lacks a certified coach.